 BIO 340: Ecology

-An introduction to the relationships between biota and their environment with emphasis on limiting factors, competition, coevolution, energy flow, and population dynamics.
-One Saturday field trip will be required.
-Course consists of both lecture and laboratory components.
+Ecology is an introduction to the relationships between biota and their environment with emphasis on limiting factors, competition, coevolution, energy flow, and population dynamics.
+The course includes lecture and laboratory components, and one Saturday field trip will be required.